Wiiseguy/node-streambuf/README.md

 ## .readString0([encoding])

 Reads a string from the buffer according to the specified character encoding, stopping at the first zero (0) byte.
-Similar to calling .readString() without a length parameter, but more implicit.
+Similar to `.readString()` or `.readString(undefined, encoding)`, but more implicit.
 'encoding' defaults to utf8.

 ### Example: